Investors trample UK supermarket sector's green shoots

-LONDON British supermarkets Sainsbury's (SBRY.L) and Tesco (TSCO.L) have tentatively signalled the worst could soon be over for the battered sector, but some investors are not convinced.
+LONDON British supermarkets Sainsbury's and Tesco have tentatively signaled the worst could soon be over for the battered sector, but some investors are not convinced.

 The overall better tone does not detract from big strategic issues still facing the industry: deflation, brutal competition from discounters and rising wages.